HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 I don't currently have any concrete plans in this direction, but it seems likely there are some interesting possibilities here that will emerge after more review of the testing literature.

+This is probably just engineering unless some particularly interesting application emerges, but I think the basic potential of the technology would probably give pretty good odds of such an application.

 ### What should you do with this information?